lgbouma/lgbouma.com/content/research.md

-While stars in clusters yield gold-standard ages for a select set of planets, age-dating methods applicable to field stars might let us study planet evolution in much larger samples.
+While stars in clusters yield gold-standard ages for a select set of planets, age-dating methods applicable to field stars might let us study planet evolution across hundreds to even thousands of planets.
 Rotation-based age dating (gyrochronology) is one of the most promising methods to age-date FGK stars on the main-sequence.
 A recent study that addresses some previous issues in the accuracy and precision of gyrochronology follows: